impostorsguides/impostorsguides.github.io/rbenv/part-2/2-g-content.md

 }
 ```

 This test is similar to the previous test, except this time we don't tag the repo with a version number.

-We'll still reach the inside of [this `if` statement](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv---version#L18){:target="_blank" rel="noopener"}, but because there are no tags, the command `git describe --tags HEAD` will be empty, so the `git_revision` variable will be empty as well.
+We'll still reach the inside of [this `if` statement](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv---version#L18){:target="_blank" rel="noopener"}, because the output of `git remote -v` contains the string `rbenv`.
+But because there are no tags, the command `git describe --tags HEAD` will be empty, so the `git_revision` variable will be empty as well.

 Because of this, the `:-$version` syntax on [this line of code](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv---version#L23){:target="_blank" rel="noopener"} causes the parameter expansion to default to the value of the `version` variable, meaning `version`'s value is what gets printed by the `echo` command.
 This is why the value of `$output` is expected to match the "?.?.?" pattern.

-(stopping here for the day; 94773 words)

-With the tests wrapped up, let's look at the code next:
+With the tests wrapped up, let's look at the code next.

 ## [Code](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv---version){:target="_blank" rel="noopener"}